 Polyurethane’s increased longer-term strength makes it a better solution for maintaining balance and proper alignment of suspension parts.
 Polyurethane is more commonly applied to suspension components, which means reduced body roll in the corners and increased torque application into the ground.

-• Longer Lifespan
+- Longer Lifespan

 Temporary stress is not too traumatic for any type of bushing.
 However, this perception can change in the long term.
 Over time, after those countless driving sessions, your suspension bushings encounter many things.

 These can be worn-out lubricants, heat, chemicals, specks of dust, and other road debris that eat up rubber bushings gradually.
-Polyurethane’s high resistance to ultraviolet light, road salt, and other liquids that cause oxidation helps it retains its integrity for many years.
+Polyurethane’s high resistance to ultraviolet light, road salt, and other liquids that cause oxidation helps it retain its integrity for many years.

-• Easy Installation
+- Easy Installation

-The OE rubber bushings contained inside a metal sleeve must undergo a hydraulic press in order to be taken out, and special tools are required to install them.
+The OE rubber bushings contained inside a metal sleeve must undergo a hydraulic press to be taken out, and special tools are required to install them.
 On the other hand, polyurethane bushings can be installed with simple tools and little effort.

 Since polyurethane bushings can be installed easily, replacing the old bushings can be done at a much lower cost.
 Once you have figured out how to remove the old rubber bushing, installation is a fast and uncomplicated process.
-There are also methods for removing OE bushings using heat that is accomplished very easily without additional equipment.
+There are also methods for removing OE bushings using heat that are accomplished very easily without additional equipment.

 Cons Of Polyurethane Bushings